 Employee benefits in Germany include social security, health insurance, retirement benefits, protection from unemployment, paid sickness and disability leave, paid parental leave, paid holidays and annual leave, and some additional perks.

-Your Guaranteed Employee Benefits in Germany
+Employee benefits in Germany

 Germany has the second-highest social security contribution for a single person in the EU, above only Slovenia with 22.10%.

 This statutory pension insurance ensures that employees have an adequate standard of living even in retirement.
 In Germany, you qualify for retirement compensation at the age of 65.